 1-3-1 Aggressive Forecheck

 The 1-3-1 is designed to push the puck towards the boards, where two forecheckers will trap the puck carrier.
 This type of forechecking is only successful when the defensive team outnumbers the offense in the zone.
 The 1-3-1 requires four players to forecheck while one defenseman stays above the offensive zone and acts as a safety support.

 The 1-2-2 formation is designed to flush an offensive team away from center ice.
 In this formation, three forwards are in the offensive zone and a single high forward presses the puck.
 The two defenders remain back in the neutral zone.
-Most teams will implement this form of forechecking when they are ahead to waste the clock and make it harder on the opposition to advance the puck.
+Most teams will implement this form of forechecking when they are ahead to waste the clock and make it harder for the opposition to advance the puck.

 Forechecking is when the defensive team pressures the opposing team inside the offensive zone.
 Forechecking involves the forwards playing aggressive defense to try and create a turnover near the opposing goal.
 Backchecking is when the defensive team retreats quickly to protect their defensive zone.
 Backchecking is the counter result of a forecheck.
-If the offense breaks the forecheck, the pressing forwards must hustle back in order to eliminate easy scoring chances.
+If the offense breaks the forecheck, the pressing forwards must hustle back to eliminate easy scoring chances.

 F1 stands for the position of first forward in hockey.
-The letter “F” stands for “forward" and the number “1” stands for the placement on the ice.
+The letter “F” stands for “forward,” and the number “1” stands for the placement on the ice.
 This player will be the first to enter the offensive zone when forechecking.
 Their job is to chase the puck and force the offense into the forechecking trap.
 Since F1 plays high in the offensive zone, this player is usually the best offensively skilled player on the ice.